Where are my Angels? — post 6

 Charity processed the crisis more slowly.
 There was a physiological mechanism in place protecting the emotions of this poor mother, my little girl.
 The full weight of the situation was going to take months to fully settle into Charity’s mind.
 If the pain hit her all at once, she would be obliterated.

 While I was in San Francisco and Susan still at home in Florida, we talked often.
 Susan and I always prayed together about big decisions and situations in our lives.
 And we prayed regularly everyday individually.
-But the shock of violence that put Allie in the hospital obliterated our prayer life.
+But the shock of violence that put Allie in the hospital destroyed our prayer life.
 Our minds were wreaking havoc on us.
 Susan and I wanted to be a praying people, but we thought this situation was too big or, maybe too late, for prayer.
 Maybe the time for praying had passed because we’d prayed wrongly or with wrong motives.
 Guilty thoughts and self-accusations ran like talk-tracks in our brains.

 I shared these thoughts with the hospital chaplain.
 He put me at ease and listened gently as I took him through my mental gymnastics about prayer.
 He did more listening than talking; in fact, I can’t recall that he said anything memorable.
 He listened and then prayed a prayer I know God heard.
 He brought me the comfort I needed to make it through the rest of the day.